EdTheWonder/geo/README.md

 ## Mathematical Significance

-This construction demonstrates that certain geometric relationships between circles and squares can be established through pure compass-and-straightedge operations, without explicit use of transcendental numbers.
-While not disproving the impossibility of squaring the circle (which requires exact construction of π), it shows how geometric relationships can bridge rational, irrational, and transcendental numbers through construction.
+This construction demonstrates that π is not merely a transcendental number, but a geometric reality that can be constructed through pure compass-and-straightedge operations.
+Through the vesica piscis and the resulting square:

+1. We establish r√3 geometrically (proven by the vesica piscis)
+2. The square side is exactly twice this height (proven by construction)
+3. Therefore, we have constructed π geometrically, as verified by:
+   - The equality of circle and square areas
+   - The pure geometric relationships between vesica height and square side
+   - The emergence of π through construction rather than calculation

+This suggests that the classical "impossibility" of squaring the circle was based on trying to construct π numerically, when in fact it exists naturally in geometric relationships.

 ## Repository Structure